Overview of the Accounting for a Troubled Debt Restructuring

-A troubled debt restructuring is considered to have occurred when the creditor grants concessions that it would not normally consider, due to the financial difficulties of the debtor.
-A troubled debt restructuring is generally not considered to have occurred if the debtor can obtain funds from other sources than its existing creditor.
-The accounting for troubled debt restructuring spans a number of payment instruments, including accounts payable, notes, and bonds.
+A troubled debt restructuring is considered to have occurred when the lender grants concessions that it would not normally consider, due to the financial difficulties of the debtor.
+A troubled debt restructuring is generally not considered to have occurred if the debtor can obtain funds from other sources than its existing lender.
+The accounting for troubled debt restructuring spans a number of payment instruments, including accounts payable, notes payable, and bonds.

 A troubled debt restructuring transaction can involve an array of possible settlement solutions, including the transfer of tangible or intangible assets, the granting of an equity interest in the debtor, an interest rate reduction, an extended maturity date at a below-market interest rate, a reduction in the face amount of the debt, and/or a reduction in the amount of accrued but unpaid interest.
 The accounting for these restructurings varies, depending upon the nature of the transaction, as noted below: